 Like Hong Kong, by charging similar small fees for transportation, the US can sustain station hygiene and safety, while also preventing crime.
 People shouldn’t have to risk their well-being, travel in groups, or carry pepper spray to ride public transportation.
 This is the reality of current American stations, and without reform, we cannot work towards socially and environmentally responsible cities.

 What About Small Towns?

 The US is an intersection of diverse traditions: religions, cuisines, languages, and more.
-With a little creativity, the U.S. can apply this same diversity to its public transportation network, weaving together various countries’ public transportation models to create a unique, successful, American experience.
-The real question is, when will the U.S. take initiative to start?
+With a little creativity, the country can apply this same diversity to its public transportation network, weaving together various countries’ public transportation models to create a unique, successful, American experience.
+The real question is, when will the US take initiative to start?

 You might also like: We Can Save the World with Public Transportation and Not Electric Cars

 About the Author: